Pia Mia Poses With Sukihana In Skimpy Red Top & Matching Pants

 Pia stunned in a skimpy red top that featured thin straps.
 The item of clothing showed off her decolletage and as well as her toned stomach.
 As seen in a separate Instagram upload, which you can view here, the garment was tied up at the back.
 The “We Should Be Together” songstress paired the ensemble with high-waisted pants of the same color.
 Pia completed her look with white boots that featured a thick wedge.
 She accessorized with a silver bag and a couple of necklaces.

 As seen in another Instagram upload, which can be viewed here, Pia rocked acrylic nails that were painted with a coat of polish that matched her outfit.
-She styled her half her long wavy blond hair in a high ponytail and left the rest down.
+She styled half her long, wavy blond hair in a high ponytail and left the rest down.

 Sukihana opted for a blue crop top with long sleeves.
 She wore the look with matching high-waisted pants and heeled mules.
 Sukihana sported her dark, long straight hair down with a full fringe.